flancia-coop/doc.anagora.org/mastodon-upgrade.md

 - Upgrade the instance proper.

 The [[work schedule]] we got from the previous members of the [[twg]] is at https://git.coop/social.coop/tech/operations/-/wikis/jobs.

+Linking is sparse for now; https://git.coop/social.coop/tech/operations#mastodon-upgrade-notes exists, for example, but the link to [[mastodon upgrade]] in the link above leads nowhere.

 #todo look at the Mastodon/Hometown update cadence and plan accordingly; if it's roughly monthly schedule a monthly run.